Endava-Sofia/fe-code-guidelines/guidelines/typescript.md

 ## Consistent Type Definitions

 TypeScript provides two common ways to define an object type: `interface` and `type` (aka `type alias`).
 The two are generally very similar, and can often be used interchangeably.
 Using the same type declaration style consistently helps with code readability.

+For more info on when to prefer `interface` over `type` and vice versa please refer to the [Type Alias vs Interface](#type-alias-vs-interface) section below.

 > This preference can be enforced with an existing ESLint rule in your project: <https://typescript-eslint.io/rules/consistent-type-definitions/>